 If you wish to be a baby carer, you need to have space in your bedroom for a cot, be available 24/7 and have the right skills, motivation and patience to care for babies.
 Find out what it is like to foster babies from Sam, our Brent foster parent for young children.

 You will receive a fostering allowance that covers the child’s needs like food, clothing, activities, etc. The rates vary depending on the age of the children and if they have additional needs.
-The rates we offer at Brent are higher than the minimum rates recommended by the Government.
+You will receive a combined fostering allowance and fee of up to £757.60 fortnightly (depending on the age of the child and your experience).

 We will also make specific one-off payments for special occasions throughout the year like birthdays, holidays and festivals.